hazeedhrshd/US-Baby-Names-1880-2020/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the code and analysis as per the terms of the license.

-## Contact

-If you have any questions or inquiries, please feel free to contact the project owner:

-- Name: [Your Name]
-- Email: [your.email@example.com]

 We hope you find this analysis insightful and useful!
 Thank you for visiting the repository.